How to Fix Not drying — condenser pump clog on Bosch WTW87NH1UC (Condenser Heat Pump)

 Step 1

-Unplug the dryer before servicing, then open the condenser access panel on the lower-left front (it swings outward) and pull the lint filter from its slot.
-Rinse the filter under warm running water and let it dry completely before reinstalling — a clogged lint filter is the single most common cause of poor drying on heat pump models because it starves the condenser of airflow.
-Pro tip: keep a second clean filter on hand so you can swap immediately and run the dryer without waiting for the wet filter to dry.
+First thing’s first: unplug the dryer before servicing.
+Then, open the condenser access panel on the lower-left front (it swings outward) and pull the lint filter from its slot.
+Rinse the filter under warm running water and let it dry completely before reinstalling.
+A clogged lint filter is usually the top culprit for poor drying in heat pump models because it restricts airflow.
+Pro tip: keep a second clean filter handy so you can swap immediately and run the dryer without waiting for the wet filter to dry.

 Step 2

 Slide out the base condensate tray from the lower-right area behind the access panel, empty any standing water, and wash the tray with warm soapy water.
-This tray collects the moisture extracted from your laundry, and an overfull or blocked tray can trigger the dryer’s flood-protection sensor and halt the drying cycle prematurely.
-Make sure the tray seats fully when reinstalled — a partially seated tray can cause the same sensor fault.
+This tray collects moisture from your laundry, and if it overfills or is blocked, it can trigger the dryer’s flood-protection sensor, stopping the drying cycle prematurely.
+Make sure the tray seats fully when reinstalled; a partially seated tray can cause the same sensor fault.

 Step 3

 With the tray removed, inspect the condenser fin block visible inside the lower chamber for lint buildup between the fins.
-Even a thin layer of lint across the fins dramatically cuts heat exchange efficiency, causing the dryer to run for hours without properly drying clothes.
-Use a soft brush to loosen debris, then vacuum it away — never use high-pressure air, which can bend the delicate aluminum fins.
+Even a thin layer of lint across the fins can significantly cut heat exchange efficiency, causing the dryer to run for hours without effectively drying clothes.
+Use a soft brush to loosen debris, then vacuum it away — avoid using high-pressure air, as it can bend the delicate aluminum fins.

 Step 4

-Bosch heat pump dryers work by recirculating warm air through a closed loop rather than exhausting it, which means all moisture and lint stays inside the machine and accumulates on the condenser filter.
+Bosch heat pump dryers recirculate warm air through a closed loop instead of exhausting it, which means all moisture and lint stays inside the machine and accumulates on the condenser filter.
 Unlike vented dryers that can tolerate occasional missed filter cleaning, heat pump models will noticeably underperform after just a few cycles with a dirty filter.
-Bosch recommends cleaning the condenser filter every 5 cycles as a hard minimum, not a suggestion.
+Bosch recommends cleaning the condenser filter every 5 cycles as a strict minimum.

 Step 5

-To test whether the condensate pump is the root cause, reinstall the condenser filter, remove the tray, plug the dryer in, and run a normal cycle while watching the pump outlet for water flow.
-If the pump is working correctly you will see water actively draining during the cycle; if there is no flow despite the tray area being wet, the pump motor has likely failed.
-Access the pump motor from the rear of the machine by removing 2 screws and disconnecting the wiring harness, then test for continuity with a multimeter before ordering a replacement.
-Safety note: unplug the dryer again before opening the rear panel.
+To test if the condensate pump is the root cause, reinstall the condenser filter, remove the tray, plug the dryer in, and run a normal cycle while watching the pump outlet for water flow.
+If the pump is operational, you should see water actively draining during the cycle; if there’s no flow despite the tray area being wet, the pump motor has likely failed.
+You can access the pump motor from the rear of the machine by removing two screws and disconnecting the wiring harness, then test for continuity with a multimeter before ordering a replacement.
+Don’t forget to unplug the dryer again before opening the rear panel.

 Step 6

-Reinstall the clean lint filter and condensate tray securely, then run a full normal cycle with a medium-sized load and note the total drying time.
-On a fully serviced Bosch WTW87NH1UC, a medium load should complete in 150–180 minutes — if the cycle runs significantly longer, the condenser filter is still partially blocked or the condenser fins need a more thorough cleaning.
-Repeat the filter inspection before running another load.
+Once everything is reinstalled, run a full normal cycle with a medium-sized load and note the total drying time.
+A well-serviced Bosch WTW87NH1UC should complete a medium load in about 150–180 minutes.
+If it runs significantly longer, the condenser filter might still be partially blocked, or the condenser fins may require more thorough cleaning.
+Be sure to check the filter again before running another load.

 Where to Buy Replacement Parts